PSHE

 Impact is measured through:

-• Pupil voice and feedback
+• pupil voice and discussions about learning

-• Observations of behaviour and social interactions
+• observation of behaviour and social interactions

 Cookie Notice